sahelib25/ck-mlperf/program/mlperf-inference-vision/README.raw.md

 # C) TO DO
 - Consider to support SSD models to use `openvino` inference engine backend ([link](https://github.com/openvinotoolkit/openvino_tensorflow/issues/201))
 - Models from TF2 object detection zoo have issues running in `Offline` scenario.
-- Extend supports for `openvino-gpu` inference engine backend
+- Extend supports for `openvino.gpu` inference engine backend